On posets, monomial ideals, Gorenstein ideals and their combinatorics: The socle and the inverse system for monomial ideals

 \section{The socle and the inverse system for monomial ideals}

-For monomial ideals of $R = K[x_1,\ldots,x_d]$ it is particularly simple to describe their inverse systems in $S$, and vise versa, to obtain the ideal in $R$ from a given set of monomials in $S$ when viewed as a inverse system of an ideal.
-The inverse system in $S$ of an ideal $I$ is a set of monomials if and only if $I$ is a monomial ideal.
-This is, in great part, because we can view monomials purely from the point of a monoid $G = [x_1,\ldots,x_d]$ with its lattice structure where the partial order is given by divisibility.
+For monomial ideals of $R = K[x_1,\ldots,x_d]$ it is particularly simple to describe their inverse systems in $S$, and vise versa, to obtain the ideal in $R$ from a given set of monomials in $S$ when viewed as the inverse system of an ideal.
+The inverse system in $S$ of an ideal $I$ is generated as an $R$-module by a set of monomials if and only if $I$ is a monomial ideal.
+This is in great part because we can view monomials purely from the point of a monoid $G = [x_1,\ldots,x_d]$, with its lattice structure where the partial order is given by divisibility.
 This will be the main approach in this section.